WICG/scroll-to-text-fragment/README.md

 ```
 targetText=[prefix-,]textStart[,textEnd][,-suffix]

             context  |-------match-----|  context
 ```
+_(Square brackets indicate an optional parameter)_

-Navigating to such a URL will find the first instance of the specified targetText, surrounded by the optionally provided prefix and suffix, and scroll it into view during a navigation.
-The snippet will be highlighted using a mechanism similar to Chrome’s Find-In-Page feature.
+Navigating to such a URL will find the first instance of the specified targetText, surrounded by the (optionally provided) prefix and suffix, and scroll it into view during a navigation.
+The snippet will be highlighted using a mechanism similar to the browser’s Find-In-Page feature.

 This will work only if the user provided a gesture, for a full “new-page” navigation, and be disabled in iframes.
 All text matching will be performed on word boundaries for security reasons (where possible).